droglenc/NCNRS349/resources/Syllabus-Current.md

 Engagement will be graded on a 0-10 basis.
 If you attend, pay attention, work diligently, ask questions (when you have them), participate in discussion, and are focused the entire class period then you will earn full credit.
 However, if you do not attend class, you come substantially late, leave substantially early, don't participate in the work or dicussion, or are otherwise unfocused during the class period then you will receive no or only partial credit.

 Absences for school sponsored events (e.g., special sessions of other courses, athletics) will be excused.
-Other planned absences (e.g., family events, doctor's appointments) *cleared with me in advanced* will be excused.
+Other planned absences (e.g., family events, doctor's appointments) *cleared with me in advance* will be excused.
 Please see the [COVID-19 section](#covid-19-statement) below with respect to missing class due to illness.
 Excused absences will **not** negatively impact your attendance grade.

 ### Preparation Guides
-*Philosophy*: I want you to have some background in the topic before you come to class; thus, you will be asked to prepare for material prior to class.
+*Philosophy*: I want you to have some background on the topic at-hand before you come to class; thus, you will be asked to prepare for material prior to class.
 This percentage and the grading process described below acknowledges your effort for this work.

 You should prepare (neatly) **hand-written**,[^WriteNotType] answers to the "Preparation Guide" provided for each module's preparatory material.
 Your "Preparation Guide" answers will be turned in via GradeScope ([quick link on class homepage](../){:target="_blank"}) **by 11:30 am on the day the module is covered in class** (see [Modules page](Dates-Current.html)).
 The "assignment" on Gradescope will have the module name and "-- prep" suffix.
 I will grade your answers according to the following rubric.